-Art is one of TJ's favorite subjects so I try to include it as often as possible.
-And, if I'm completely honest, with as little mess and fuss as possible!
-The Impressionist artists are some of our favorites - we've done some great projects about Monet, Renoir, and a few others.
+Art is one of our favorite subjects so I try to include it as often as possible.
+And, if I’m completely honest, with as little mess and fuss as possible!
+The Impressionist artists are some of our favorites – we’ve done some great projects about Monet, Renoir, and a few others.
 Next on our list is Mary Cassatt.
-It seems perfectly fitting since her birthday is this month - May 22, 1844.
+It seems perfectly fitting since her birthday is this month – May 22, 1844.

 I’ve collected some fun ideas for studying impressionist art with kids – here are my favorite Mary Cassatt Art Projects for Kids.

 And if that’s not enough – here are more fun Art Projects for Kids.

 Mary Cassatt was an American artist who moved to Paris to learn more about the Impressionist technique.
 She’s most well-known for her paintings of children and mothers, focusing on everyday life and the relationship between mother and child.
 She also enjoyed trying a variety of techniques for her work, which gives us plenty of ways to mimic her style.
 (Click here to check out Chalk Pastel Virtual Art Lessons)

 When I looked for ideas to learning about Mary Cassatt I didn’t find as much as I hoped, so I spent some time digging to find some fun Impressionist art ideas.
 Here are the Mary Cassatt art projects for kids we’ve collected:

 Monoprinting is a ‘printed’ painting technique.
 A picture is painted on a flat surface then a print is made by pressing paper onto the wet painting.
 Mary Cassatt used this technique for some of her pieces and it’s an easy technique to copy.